 Ah, the great paradox of social media - The more we fight, the less effective we become.
 Arguing a point successfully, making a pointed comment or insult at someone we feel deserves it feels empowering at first until, of course, it doesn't.

 Until the raging leads to more turmoil inside our soul and the collateral damage is lost friends, bad feelings between family members, depression, anxiety, hopelessness.
 Social media can become a trap for evil to work if we aren't aware and intentional about what we say.

-Unfortunately, once rage and chaos are freed, they take on a life of their own.
-Newton's first law of intertia states that an object in motion will stay in motion, traveling in a straight line, forever, until something pushes or pulls on it.
+Once rage and chaos are freed, they take on a life of their own.
+Newton's first law of inertia states that an object in motion will stay in motion, traveling in a straight line, forever, until something pushes or pulls on it.

 Jesus told us that his new command was that we love one another as he loves us.
 With grace, with forgiveness, with mercy.
 Taking on other's hurts as our own.
 For as long as it takes.
 And the bigger the hurt, the longer the healing will take.

 The Hebrew word Chasidut is a rabbinic term that means to walk intimately with God.
 Our devotion to God is demonstrated and authenticated by our love for others.